 It’s about molding opportunities to make our world a more effective, prosperous, and often beautiful, place.
 And that brings us to the rising role of women influencers...

 While more women are earning STEM degrees and going into technology roles, 72 percent are regularly outnumbered by men in business meetings by a 2:1 ratio according to the ‘2021 Women in Tech Report’.
 In addition, women in tech are four times more likely to see gender bias as an obstacle to promotion.

 The mere act of changing the demographics of tech employment is a disruption in itself, but this is more than some modern-day balancing of the scales.

-Tech and marketing are perfect industries for women looking to impact society in a big way.
+Tech and marketing are perfect industries for women looking to make waves and impact society in a big way.
 They demand forward-thinkers who care about social issues and our society’s future, which is why more women are finding their place in these careers.

 As most people know, Uber has been one of the most impressive disruptive companies we’ve seen so far.
 However, Jean Liu is giving the world’s most popular rideshare app a run for its money.